gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.7.1	- Transient popup windows (Libreoffice, Firefox download, etc.) float like they ought to, instead of being tiled.
+This solved the Krita bug too.
+Yay!
  * v0.9.7	- Implemented rules!
 Just need to test that sending to a monitor works correctly. focusmon bug fixed.
  * v0.9.2.{0-7} - Multiple monitors implemented, viewall added, reduction in global variable count, bar drawing fixes, enternotify improved, moveclient works by visibility, bugs with togglefs, send clients tomon.
  * v0.8.{1-7.7} - No drw and no alpha behavior for the bar.
 Can send clients to just a desktop, can view multiple desktops at once, enternotify works (maybe), gaps, window borders, bar boxes removed.
 Code cleanup.
 Memory freeing fixed. buttonpress works!